jportela/www-joaoportela/blog/2020/05/react-native-isolation-storybook-expo-workspaces.md

 ### Adding Storybook for testing the component

 Storybook is the tool that powers the isolated development workflow for UI components.
-In order to test if the component works as expected, we'll add it as a dev dependency of `@my/ui`.
+To test if the component works as expected, we'll add it as a dev dependency of `@my/ui`.

-> Another valid option would be to create another package to contain Storybook, but I personally consider it to be an integral part of developing the `@my/ui` library, so I'm keeping it there.
+> Another valid option would be to create another package to contain Storybook, but I consider it to be an integral part of developing the `@my/ui` library, so I'm keeping it there.

 To add Storybook [I followed the official guide for manually installing it](https://storybook.js.org/docs/guides/guide-react/#manual-setup).
 First add the needed dependencies, as `devDependencies`: